How to Optimize Your Site for Pinterest

 Pinning to group boards is a great way to get your pins seen by new audiences.

-Hashtags are not really a thing with Pinterest (UPDATE* - hashtags can now be used to search for content, and applicable content will appear more chronologically, versus searching by regular keywords which will populate by relevancy.)
+Hashtags are not really a thing with Pinterest (UPDATE, 2019* - hashtags can now be used to search for content, and applicable content will appear more chronologically, versus searching by regular keywords which will populate by relevancy.)

-Soon, I began making specific graphics, plugging in keywords, sharing more often, and making our images more “pinnable.”
+Soon, I began making specific graphics, plugging in keywords, sharing more often, and making images more “pinnable.”
 I learned so many rules and tricks for optimizing a site for Pinterest, which I’m about to share with you right now.
-Grab a pen and paper (or Pin this blog post!) because it’s about to get real.
+Grab a pen and paper (or Pin this blog post!) because it’s about to turn into a Pinterest party!

 The First Things to Do To Optimize Your Site for Pinterest